 You can consult your tax or financial advisor for important details of these provisions.

-Like many of our most precious institutions, Pilgrim Church has special need for your support in this time of suspended normalcy.
+Like many of our most precious institutions, Pilgrim Church has a special need for your support in this time of suspended normalcy.
 Please consider whether these temporary additional tax benefits might stimulate additional giving.

 RESULTS OF THE 2020 PLEDGE DRIVE